 Your doctor can take indirect measurements of pressures in the left side of your heart, by inflating a small balloon at the tip of the catheter as well.
 The amount of blood your heart pumps per minute is also measured during a right-heart catheterization.

-The biopsy portion of the procedure is usually performed at the end of a right heart cath.
-The doctor inserts a special catheter with a small tool called a bioptome into a vein, usually in the neck, and passes it into the right ventricle.
-Under X-ray guidance, the doctor uses the biopsy catheter to take tissue samples usually from the right ventricle.
-The tiny pieces of heart tissue are sent to the lab to be examined under a microscope.
-Special doctors, known as pathologists, will examine the tissue under a microscope for evidence of infection, inflammation, or abnormal cells.
+Your doctor usually does the biopsy at the end of the right-heart cath.
+Another catheter is inserted into a vein, usually in your neck.
+At the end of the catheter is a tool to take a tissue sample.
+The tiny pieces of heart tissue are sent to the lab for examination under a microscope.
+Doctors, known as pathologists, examine your tissue under a microscope for signs of infection, inflammation, or abnormal cells.
 Your doctor does the biopsy to see if your heart tissue is normal.

 A biopsy may be done to:

 A right-heart cath with biopsy may also be needed as part of your evaluation before a heart transplant.
 Pressures in your lungs need to be as low as possible for a donor heart to work as well as possible.
 Excessive pressures will make it hard for the new (donor) heart to pump effectively.
 A right- heart cath will help to see if pulmonary pressures can be decreased with medicines (vasodilators) to ensure successful transplantation.

 Your healthcare provider may have other reasons to recommend a right-heart cath with biopsy.

 Possible risks of a right-heart catheterization with biopsy include:

 For some people, having to lie still on the cardiac catheterization table for the length of the procedure may cause some discomfort or back pain.

 There may be other risks, depending on your specific medical condition.
 Be sure to discuss any concerns with your healthcare provider before the procedure.